sanjaybh/aircode_api_shopping/examples/README.md

 ## Contribution

-If you want to submit example code to us, feel free to fork the project, share your AirCode application in the 'examples' directory, and then submit a pull request to us.
+If you would like to submit an example to us, feel free to fork the project, share your AirCode application in the 'examples' directory, and then submit a pull request.

 Thank you to all the people who already contributed to AirCode!